Java programmer expert

-We are presenting a series of tutorials covering the installation of three Java IDE development environments.
-In this episode, we’ll show you how to install Java and NetBeans on a Windows machine, step by step.
+We present a series of tutorials covering the installation of three Java IDE development environments.
+In this episode, we’ll show you step-by-step how to install Java and NetBeans on a Windows machine.

-Among other advantages, we can mention the friendly user interface with easy navigation, GUI Builder, has strong support for Java Enterprise Edition (Java EE) development, seamless integration with other popular Java development tools such as Apache Maven and Git etc.
+Among other advantages, we can mention the friendly user interface with easy navigation, GUI Builder, has strong support for Java Enterprise Edition (Java EE) development, seamless integration with other popular Java development tools such as Apache Maven, Git, etc.

 However, it is important to note that the choice of IDE is subjective and depends on personal preferences and project requirements.
 Some developers may prefer Eclipse or IntelliJ IDEA over NetBeans out of personal preference.
 It’s always a good idea to try out different IDEs and see which one suits you best.